 4. Holacracy does not take care of people.
 Holacracy places the responsibility for one’s own well-being and work entirely onto people themselves.
 You are not taken care of and, indeed, if you try to “take care” of the work of others, you will be told that it is not beneficial to the organization.
 Regularly, people consider quitting their jobs.
 The most famous example in this regard is the American company Zappos.
 After two years of experiencing Holocracy, all employees were asked to make a choice: fully commit to Holacracy or leave – with a severance package.
 A whopping 18% of employees chose to leave.

 5. It is an American model and that doesn’t always perfectly fit in with Dutch culture.
 We tune out, we seek consensus, we consult a great deal so that everyone feels heard, and we invented the polder model for a reason.
 Holacracy imposes all sorts of rules that everyone has to follow.
 Colleagues can see you coming: “We’re going to start self-organization guys, so grab your freedom!
 Oh yes, from now on a new constitution applies, the Holacracy Constitution ….. more than 40 pages of it! ”

-The rules for work discussions are very attractive, but you have to also undertake role consultations and the usefulness of these is not so clear at the beginning.
+The rules for tactical meetings are very attractive, but you have to also undertake governance meetings and the usefulness of these is not so clear at the beginning.
 No longer do all opinions count equally, but only if they get a sort of “ok stamp” and are seen as valid objections.
 And if you want to complain, you have to come up with an alternative proposal yourself.
 That’s not comfortable work, is it?

 The above is entirely based on real-life practice and 10 years of experience.
 Doesn’t this scare you off a little, or are you still interested in Holacracy?